vivekagr/AWS-SAA-C02-Course/README.md

   - cannot be created after the table has been already created
 - limit: **max 5 LSIs per base table !!!**
 - **shares** the **RCU and WCU** with the **table**
+  - IMPORTANT: LSI provides **Shared Capacity Settings with the table !!!**
 - attributes:
   - ALL
   - KEYS_ONLY